Magik11/poracleWiki/configuration/discord.md

 - If you have multiple roles with the same name, the lowest one will be used.
 The best use case for this is unique area/role names.
 - Excluding controlType will create a channel not registered to Poracle with the settings specified
 - Any or all of the permissions listed can be set true, false or removed entirely.
 Think of it as ❌`/`✔️ in the permissions window.
 - All currently available permissions are shown in the first example.
-If more are needed make a request, the full range is available but only 'user' ones were added
+Soundboard will be added on next Discord.js update (v9 API req)
 - @everyone set as shown will create the category/channel as 'private' with the lock symbol.
 You can manipulate it like any other role as well
+- I don't think registering Voice channels or creating webhooks for them is a thing (or a good idea) so don't use any `"controlType"` with `"channelType": voice`
 - Channels with no roles array will inherit permissions from the category.
 Also, the entire category key/object can be excluded to make free floating channels.
 Removing the roles array from either category or channel will create generic channels with your server defaults

 ```json